We couldn't decide where to place these audio samples, so they've found a home here on the Miscellaneous Audio Page.

 Chet Burgess did the 5pm news as part of his duties as WJMA's News Director.
 When he left WJMA for WTAR, Norfolk in 1976, we surprised him by replacing the closing news theme with this collection of staff members, friends, and news contacts wishing him well.

-When there was a hint of snow in the weather forecast the radio station phones would start ringing with questions about school closings.
-In 1977 Arch Harrison recorded a plea to please don't call us.
+When there was a hint of snow in the weather forecast, the radio station phones would start ringing with questions about school closings.
+In 1977 Arch Harrison recorded a plea:please don't call us.